KanoComputing/terminal-quest/CodeBook.md

 Modifications that will be cleaned up at the end, are marked within #arf comments throughout the code.

-The following file have been modified so far:
+The following files have been modified so far:

 #### linux_story/story/challenges/challenge_X.py, with X=1,14